November 1, 2020 – Dia de los Muertos

 - The new unsung heroes are those who have volunteered to be test subjects for the 3 vaccines, a study that will run for the next 2 years.

-The official Christmas Tree arrives at the White House, and is accepted by Melania who is not wearing a mask.
-The ceremony seems archaic and cheesy.
+The official Christmas Tree arrives at the White House with a ceremony that seems archaic and cheesy.
 The White House, which has hosted super-spreader events throughout the year, is planning to host several indoor holiday parties.
 I wonder if “COVID-19 Denial” will be listed as a cause of death on death certificates.

 Restaurants receive another blow as the outdoor heated ‘cabanas’ draw speculation that they are no safer than indoor dining.
 We are at risk of permanently losing 1/3 of our restaurants across the country.